Rehab for Opiate Misuse

-Opiate abuse, or any form of substance abuse, rarely exists in isolation.
-The relationship between a substance abuse problem and a mental health disorder is a complex one, referred to as co-occurring disorders.
+Opiate misuse, or any form of substance misuse, rarely exists in isolation.
+The relationship between a substance use problem and a mental health disorder is a complex one, referred to as co-occurring disorders.
 Co-occurring disorders are a simultaneous mental health disorder and drug (or alcohol) problem, regardless of which condition developed first.

 When doctors determine that a person has a co-occurring disorder, the first step is to create a unique treatment plan – one that addresses the immediate presentations of the issue as well as the underlying causes, with a structured, realistic goal for long-term improvement and health.

-This can involve personal therapy sessions, group meetings, and family therapy, all with the idea of empowering the client to learn from mistakes, learn how to manage their symptoms, and address personal issues that may have contributed to the development of the problem.
+This can involve personal therapy sessions, group meetings, and family therapy, all with the idea of empowering the patient to learn from mistakes, learn how to manage their symptoms, and address personal issues that may have contributed to the development of the problem.

 Aftercare programs, like 12-Step groups, allow for recovery to be maintained and sustained even during periods of stress, loneliness, and boredom, and through the temptation to relapse.
-Being connected to sponsors and friends who have been through the experience helps clients find solidarity and support among likeminded individuals, which makes a huge difference in holding fast to treatment principles when they are challenged.
+Being connected to sponsors and friends who have been through the experience helps patients find solidarity and support among likeminded individuals, which makes a huge difference in holding fast to treatment principles when they are challenged.

 Opiate misuse is a truly devastating public health problem.
 In December 2016, the Centers for Disease Control and Prevention noted that the number of fatalities from heroin and prescription opioid overdoses had overtaken fatalities resulting from gun homicide, to say nothing of the many families and communities torn apart by the new black market for narcotics.
 Treatment is always available, addressing both the psychological and personal reasons behind opiate misuse, allowing patients and their families to find healing and hope for the future.